 The first #DVpit took place on April 19, 2016 and was a national trending hashtag.
-Since then, there have been over 80 authors signed by agents and more than 35 book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.
+Since then, there have been over 100 creators signed by agents and dozens of book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.

 #DVpit has appeared in Publishers Weekly, Bustle, Salon, YA Interrobang, Writers Digest, and multiple blog sites like Lee & Low Blog, Daily Dahlia, Writers Block Party.